The Royal Penguin Boutique and Spa Hotel was my home in Kathmandu. This hotel is in the tourist district of Thamel.

 I booked a room with a king bed.
 The room came with internet, American breakfast and access to the fitness center.

-The hotel has power n the rooms only for 12 or so hours per day.
+The hotel has power in the rooms only for 12 or so hours per day.
 A few hours in the morning.
 Some in the afternoon and then in the evening until around midnight.
 There is no regular or published schedule.
-The tourist center was located in the other Royal Penguin Hotel that was about 100 yards from this hotel.
+The fitness center was located in the other Royal Penguin Hotel that was about 100 yards from this hotel.